Patriotic USA Origami

 These toothpicks can be used on top of muffins during breakfast; to hold hamburgers together at lunch; to pick up cheese cubes during snacks; or to skewer olives in your evening martini!

-4th and July and other national holidays often comes with backyard BBQ.
+4th of July and other national holidays often comes with backyard BBQ.
 Why not celebrate with these colorful “lamb chop cuffs”.
 These frilly paper wrappers will decorate your table and will keep your fingers clean when you eat chicken drumsticks.

 • Make “lamb chop cuffs” for your drumsticks